roman-milk/roman-milk.github.io/chucks-fantasy.md

+===

- ****** Chuck's Fantasy Ch.
-02 ****** byJust_Plain_Bob© I carried the box of magazines into the house, poured myself a glass of wine and settled down to read.
+I carried the box of magazines into the house, poured myself a glass of wine and settled down to read.
 I read and sipped wine from five in the afternoon until eleven-thirty and when I climbed into bed I was so hot and horny that I did something that I hadn't done in ten years - I masturbated!
 I was so horny from reading those stories that my pussy was on fire.
 I'm not just talking about the wife watching stories either.
 The girl on girl, black on white, swinging and swapping, straying and wayward wives also got to me.
 The only ones that left me cold were the boy on boy ones.

  The next day I took a couple of the magazines to work with me and read them during coffee breaks and lunch hour.
 That afternoon one of the girls I work with told me that some of the others from the office were going to be stopping after work for drinks and asked me if I would like to join them.
 Chuck was not going to be home for two more days and I had nothing to hurry home for so I said I would.
 The waitress wasn't even back with our drink order before men were coming over to us and asking us to dance.
 Being the only married woman at the table I didn't think it would be wise so I said no thanks and I just sat, sipped my drink and watched.